rtCamp/snapwp/packages/plugin-tanstack-query/README.md

 ## Installation

-To integrate plugin-tanstack-query within the SnapWP framework:

-1. **Add the package to your project's dependencies:**
+1. Add the package to your SnapWP project's dependencies:

     ```bash
-    npm install plugin-tanstack-query --save
+    npm install @snapwp/plugin-tanstack-query --save
     ```

+    If you wish to use TanStack Query directly, you should also install the core TanStack Query package:

+    ```bash
+    npm install @snapwp/plugin-tanstack-query @tanstack/react-query --save
+    ```

-2. **Update your snapwp.config.ts file to use the TanStackQueryEngine instead of the default ApolloClientEngine:**
+2. Update your [snapwp.config.ts file](../../docs/config-api.md) to use the `TanStackQueryEngine`:

-    ## Using `plugin-tanstack-query` in `snapwp.config.ts`

-    To use `plugin-tanstack-query` with SnapWP, we will configure the query engine by replacing the `ApolloClientEngine` _(default)_ with `TanStackQueryEngine`.

     ```diff
     import type { SnapWPConfig } from '@snapwp/core/config';
-    - import { ApolloClientEngine } from '@snapwp/plugin-apollo-client';
     + import { TanStackQueryEngine } from '@snapwp/plugin-tanstack-query';

     const config: SnapWPConfig = {
+      // The rest of your SnapWP config...
       query: {
-    -		engine: ApolloClientEngine,
     +    engine: TanStackQueryEngine,
       },
     };

     export default config;
     ```

-This setup tells SnapWP to use TanStack Query as its data fetching engine via the TanStackQueryEngine adapter.

-#### Breakdown of the Setup

-1. **Import `TanStackQueryEngine`**: Instead of ApolloClientEngine _(default)_, import `TanStackQueryEngine` from `plugin-tanstack-query`.

-2. **Configure `query.engine`**: In the SnapWP config, set `query.engine` to `TanStackQueryEngine`.
-This integrates TanStack Query into the SnapWP framework.

-3. **Export the Config**: Export the configuration as default to be used by the SnapWP application.

 ## Contributing